 Since 2004 there has been a reduction in the amount of vegetation rated as "excellent" and an increase in the amount of vegetation rated as "very good".
-Variances in vegetation assessments can often be attributed to differing interpretations of the Keighery Scale definitions by assessors, variance in the seasonal timing of assessments, frequency and intensity of recent fire occurrences and other disturbances such as the incidence of weeds.
+Variances in vegetation assessments can often Changes in the vegetation condition can also be attributed to differing interpretations of the Keighery Scale definitions by assessors as well as external factors such as different, variance in the seasonal timings of vegetation assessments, frequency and intensity of recent fire occurrences and other disturbances such as the incidence of weeds can also result in variance in vegetation assessments.